markgordon22/Travel-Tips-Ireland/README.md

 * Nav links and navbar are operating well when wanting to navigate to different parts of the website.
 * Social media icons in the footer are also operating well if user wants to contact site owner.
 * User can only complete form once they have filled in the respective inputs.
-This is done with the of the class="form-control"
+This is done with the class="form-control"
-* User once successfully completing the form they receive an email thanking them for choosing Travel Tips Ireland.
+* User once successfully completing the form will receive an email thanking them for choosing Travel Tips Ireland.
 User gets a a structured email sent that is made with EmailJS templates.
 * Page refreshes successfully once user clicks ok button in the modal.